ZacharyMar/FPGArt/README.md

 - iDone: signal asserted from datapath when process is completed
 - iClear: input from user to clear the screen (intended to be a key press on DE1-SoC)
 - iMove: signal asserted from datapath when movement of mouse is detected
+- iSlot0: signal asserted when loading data from save slot 0
+- iSlot1: signal asserted when loading data from save slot 1

 **Output:**
 - oState: output signal indicating current state
 - oEnableMouse: signal asserted to enable (1) or disable (0) mouse streaming
 - oStartTransmission: signal asserted to initiate host-to-mouse communication
+- oDatapathSelect: lets program know to use drawing datapath signals (0) or memory datapath signals (1)

 <ins>States</ins>
 - IDLE (0): Central state.
 Listens for inputs into FSM to transition states.